singhkpratham/geocompr/05-geometry-operations.md

 POL(1)       5      1     1      1     1      1   NA
 MPOL(1)     10      1    NA      1     2      1    1
 GC(1)        9      1    NA     NA    NA     NA    1

+__Note:__
+^^ Note: Values like (1) represent the number of features; NA means the operation is not possible.
+Abbreviations: POI, LIN, POL and GC refer to POINT, LINESTRING, POLYGON and GEOMETRYCOLLECTION.
+The MULTI version of these geometry types is indicated by a preceding M, e.g., MPOI is the acronym for MULTIPOINT.

 Let's try to apply geometry type transformations on a new object, `multilinestring_sf`, as an example (on the left in Figure \@ref(fig:line-cast)):